jasongrimes/fretboardfoundation/_chapters/030-scales/050-natural-minor-scale.md

 ## About the natural minor scale

-The natural minor scale is the basis for minor key harmony.
-See {% include chapter-link.html slug="minor-harmony" %} for details.
+The natural minor scale is the basis for minor key harmony (see {% include chapter-link.html slug="minor-harmony" %}).

 It is a seven note diatonic scale with semitones between degrees 2-b3 and 5-b6.